Promotion (to Associate or Full Professor)

 The School Appointments, Promotion and Tenure (APT) Committee must write a report for each case and record the APT Committee’s vote on Part I (Unit Actions), signed by the APT Committee Chair.
 This information is then forwarded to the Dean’s Office for the Dean’s review and report.

 The Dean is responsible for reviewing the promotion dossier, making a recommendation and forwarding the case to the Provost (via the Tenure Specialist in the Office of the Provost).
 The Dean should inform candidates in writing of his/her recommendation.

 If the Dean decides to deny promotion, he/she must inform candidates of this in writing and of a candidate’s right to information and appeal.
-If the candidate decides to appeal a negative decision to the Provost, he/she must do so in writing and within ten business days from receipt of the Dean’s denial letter.
+If the candidate decides to appeal a negative decision to the Provost, he/she must do so in writing and within thirty calendar days from receipt of the Dean’s denial letter.
 If the Provost grants the appeal, the case will then continue onto the next level of review.
 However, if the Provost denies the appeal, thereby upholding the decision of the Dean, the candidate has no right of appeal to the President, and the review process terminates at that stage.

 Part VI (UAPT Report)

 The University Appointments, Promotion and Tenure (UAPT) Committee is comprised of 16 members from various Schools/Colleges on the Charles River campus.
 A Chair is selected to lead the UAPT Committee and is assisted by a staff member of the Office of the Provost.
 The UAPT Committee reviews and votes on all promotion only cases from each school participating in that particular tenure review year.
 After the UAPT Committee prepares their report with a recommendation to the Provost for each candidate, it is added to the candidate’s dossier.
 The case is then forwarded to the Provost with all supporting materials.